betheden/hebrew-grammar/content/infinitive_construct.rst

 Summary
 -------

-The infinitive construct modifies a finite verb, usually providing extra information regarding the purpose, result, or temporal frame of the verbal action of the main verb.
-In rare cases, the infinitive construct functions independently as a verbal noun.
+The infinitive construct is a non-finite verbal form that usually functions as a verbal complement, providing extra information regarding the purpose, result, or temporal frame of the verbal action of the main verb.
+In rare cases, the infinitive construct functions independently as a noun.

 Article
 -------

-The infinitive construct generally functions as a verbal complement to a :ref:`verb-finite-verbs`, but in rare cases it also functions independently as a verbal :ref:`noun`.
+The infinitive construct generally functions as a verbal complement to a :ref:`verb-finite-verbs`, but in rare cases it also functions independently as a :ref:`noun`.
 The infinitive construct is described as being in the construct state because it can occur in various constructions with prepositions, :ref:`suffix`,